-- Create, color, display and extrude complex 2D and 3D objects
+- Create, color, and display 2D and 3D shapes

 - Use axial, planar and rotational symmetry to simplify designs

 - Use the properties of finite shapes to control accuracy and efficiency